j-davies-astro/eagle-guide/index.md

   Some simulations will also show "snipshot" outputs here.
 The simulations only dump 29 full outputs because of the immense amount of storage space required, however reduced outputs, called snipshots, can also be dumped out roughly 400 times.
 These contain only the 'bare essentials' such as the positions, velocities and densities of particles.

+- Let's take a look at the full output at _z=1_ and open up the `snapshot_019_z001p004` folder.
+Note that this isn't _exactly_ redshift 1 - the outputs are generated when it's 'convenient' for the simulation to do so.
+For all intents and purposes, it's _z=1_.

+  In here, there are several `.hdf5` files with essentially the same name, just with a different number at the end.
+These are simulation `chunks`, which split the box up, and if we wanted to work with all the particles in Python, we'd need to load them all.
+Thankfully, `pyread_eagle` takes care of this for us, so you don't need to worry.

+## What's in a snapshot?